All Products

 • The RDS instance does not run SQL Server 2008 R2.

 When you create an account and apply the password policy that you configured for the account, the password cannot contain the username of the account.
-For example, if the username is Test240903, you cannot set the password to Test240903abc.
+For example, if the username is Test240903, the password cannot be set to Test240903abc.

 1. Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

-2. In the left-side navigation pane of the page that appears, click Accounts.
+2. In the left-side navigation pane, click Accounts.

-3. On the page that appears, click Account Password Policy.
-In the dialog box that appears, configure the parameters, select a policy, and then click OK.
+3. Click Account Password Policy, configure the following parameters, select the target policy, and then click OK.

 You can configure one or both of the Maximum password age usage time and Minimum password usage time parameters.